Category Archives: Former Monarchies

 • Jean, Count of Montfort (born and died 1463)

-At the age of four, Anne was on track to be the Duchess of Brittany but also the Queen Consort of England.
+At the age of four, Anne was on track to become Duchess of Brittany and the Queen Consort of England.
 In 1481, Anne had been officially engaged to Edward, Prince of Wales, the elder son and heir apparent of King Edward IV of England.
-Upon the death of his father in 1483, Edward was briefly King of England as Edward V. The Duke of Gloucester, the future King Richard III, had his nephew Edward V brought to the Tower of London on May 19, 1483, to await his coronation, which never happened.
+When his father died in 1483, Edward was briefly King of England as Edward V. The Duke of Gloucester, the future King Richard III, had his nephew Edward V brought to the Tower of London on May 19, 1483, to await his coronation, which never happened.
 Edward V’s mother Elizabeth Woodville and her children sought sanctuary at Westminster Abbey, fearing the Duke of Gloucester’s further actions.
-Elizabeth agreed to let her second son Richard, Duke of York leave sanctuary and join his brother, who was lonely, at the Tower of London.
+Elizabeth agreed to let her second son Richard, Duke of York leave sanctuary and join his lonely brother at the Tower of London.
 Meanwhile, Edward and Richard’s uncle the Duke of Gloucester assumed the English throne as King Richard III.
 Edward and his brother Richard were seen less and less until the end of the summer of 1483 when they disappeared from public view altogether.
 Their fate is unknown and remains one of history’s greatest mysteries.

 Location of the Duchy of Brittany; Credit – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=11234869